 Students may have their current knowledge, skills and experience relevant to the units of competency within the course recognised, provided they can produce current, quality evidence of their achieved competency.

 School-Based Apprenticeships & Traineeships

 School-Based Apprenticeships and Traineeships (SBA/Ts) are a great way for students to set themselves up for the career they want while completing their HSC.
 Students are paid for real work experience, while gaining a nationally-recognised VET qualification and contributing towards their HSC studies.

 Students can commence an apprenticeship (Stage 1) or complete a traineeship while at school (Year 10, 11 and/or 12).

 Complaints & Appeals

-If you have concerns about aspects of the course, such as resources, facilities, another person, an assessment task or result, you have the right to raise your concerns with the College.
-Please contact the VET Co-ordinator.
+If students have concerns about aspects of the course, such as resources, facilities, another person, an assessment task or result, they have the right to raise their concerns with the College.
+Please contact the VET Coordinator.